wmo-im/wis2box-training/documentation/docs/practical-sessions/adding-gts-headers-to-wis2-notifications.md

 }
 ```

-Within wis2box you can add this to WIS2 Notifications automatically by providing an additional file `gts_headers_mappings.csv` that contains the required information to map the GTS headers to the incoming filenames.
+Within wis2box you can add this to WIS2 Notifications automatically by providing an additional file `gts_headers_mapping.csv` that contains the required information to map the GTS headers to the incoming filenames.

 This file should be placed in the directory defined by WIS2BOX_HOST_DATADIR in your wis2box.env and should have the following columns: